timmocking/ml4qs-notes/notes/lecture4.md

 ### Subspace clustering

-Most clustering techniques don't handle large numbers of features.
+Most clustering techniques don't handle large numbers of features very well and create a lot of unmeaningful clusters.
+Rather than looking at the entire set of features, subspace clustering tries to find interesting clusters in subsets of features based on intervals per feature and only splitting up further based on more features when there are intervals that are sufficiently dense.

 In the first step, we create intervals for every feature, creating a grid of so-called *units*.